YRamSai/YRamSai/README.md

 - 👋 Hi, I’m @YRamSai
-- 👀 I’m interested in - AL/ML and Blockchain
+- 👀 I’m interested in - AI, ML, and Blockchain
-- 🌱 I’m currently working on -Software development - Java(SpringBoot), Fullstack developer(Angular)
+- 🌱 I’m currently working on -Software development - Java 8, SpringBoot, MySQL, and AWS.
 - 📫 How to reach me - ramsaiyerra7@gmail.com

 <!---